ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 suspicious shapes. `N` means the waveform is fine and advances, `Y` records a problem, `P` previews the audio, `E` opens the audio in the discovered editor, and `V` opens the waveform image full-screen.
-Audio preview runs synchronously through the neighboring legacy-named `play_wav_file.py`, then returns to the same waveform question.
+Audio preview runs synchronously through the neighboring format-neutral `play_audio_file.py`, then returns to the same waveform question.
 Left and right arrows seek five seconds; Shift+left and Shift+right seek fifteen seconds.
 Escape, `X`, `Q`, Ctrl+W, Alt+F4, Ctrl+C, or Ctrl+Break stops preview playback.
 Despite its filename, the player uses